yinso/amdee/README.md

 * Buffer - not available in browser
 * child_process - not available
-* cluster - not available nor make sense
+* cluster - not available in browser
-* crypto - possible but might not make sense
+* crypto - not available
-* dns - possible but might not make sense
+* dns - not available
 * domain - not available
-* EventEmitter - this one is doable.
+* EventEmitter - available
-* fs - probably not make sense
+* fs - not available
 * globals
   * process - might not make sense
   * console - certainly needed